 On September 18, 2015, we all learned that VW's diesel success story was a lie.
 The EPA charged Volkswagen with using a “defeat device” on its engines to deceive emissions tests.
 Under laboratory conditions, the affected cars’ emissions stay under the legal limit.
 On the open road, researchers found, emissions can be as high as 40 times the limit.

 VW's fraud led to massive lawsuits being filed by the US government, consumers and even shareholders.

-Volkswagen now admits that it developed and implemented illegal software into its diesel vehicles, and even some non-diesel vehicles, to allow the cars to detect whether they were being operated in a lab or on the open highway, and then to automatically adjust the emissions accordingly.
+Volkswagen admitted that it developed and implemented illegal software into its diesel vehicles, and even some non-diesel vehicles, to allow the cars to detect whether they were being operated in a lab or on the open highway, and then to automatically adjust the emissions accordingly.
 On the open road, the emissions (mainly NOx) cause acid rain, smog, and immediate health hazards for those exposed to them.
 High levels of NOx are linked to thousands of deaths annually.

-The Volkswagen Vehicles Involved in the Recall
+The Volkswagen Vehicles Involved in the Recall and Settlement

 |Audi A6 Quattro||2014-2016|

 |Volkswagen Jetta SportWagen||2009-2014|

 Volkswagen settlement gets preliminary approval: A federal judge gave preliminary approval Tuesday to a sweeping settlement between Volkswagen, U.S. regulators and owners of VW diesels who will receive thousands of dollars in compensation. . . .
 Final approval of the class-action lawsuit settlement could come at a hearing Oct.
 18, at which point compensation could begin immediately.
 Volkswagen diesel owners can choose between a buyback or a fix — in addition to cash compensation ranging from $5,100 to $10,000 per owner.To read more, click USA Today